How to Write an Extemporaneous Speech - 4 Easy Steps

 • Evidence 2

-Step 3.
-Support Your Ideas/Points
+3. Support Your Ideas/Points

-Step 4.
-Create A Concise, Strong Conclusion
+4. Create a Concise, Strong Conclusion

-For the next 2 – 3 minutes, draft a strong conclusion.
+For the next 2 – 3 minutes, draft a firm conclusion.
 The conclusion should be short.
 Just restate your main points/arguments.
 Then, insert an impressive closing remark, such as a quote, anecdote, or call to action.

 How Does an Extemporaneous Speech Structure Look Like?